 Sometimes you not only want to leave the house, you want to have a chinwag with someone trusty.
 This is where the pal visit comes in.

 From the get-go, you should establish that tidy homes and neat hair are not requirements of reciprocal pal house visits.
 Set the “anytime is a good time, anyhow” sort of tone from early on and you’ll have a go-to outing on tap.

 Look.
-Obviously, shopping centres are bustling hives of commercial activity, but they are also undercover, have great baby change facilities (usually) and might even have kids’ activities on tap for your little one.
+Obviously, shopping centres are bustling hives of commercial activity, but they are also undercover, have great baby change facilities (usually) and plenty to look at for your little one.

-Most botanic gardens have some fenced or kid-safe areas, so your child can wander freely and foggily too!
+Most botanic gardens have some fenced or kid-safe areas, so your child can wander freely too!